duongnamphuong/MvcTemplate/Databases/Authorize/readme.md

 Database-first.

-* Firstly, you change the schema of the database.
+* Change the schema (structure) of the database.
+For example, change data type of a column, or add column to a table.

-* After that, return to the Project solution (*AuthorizeDal* project), then "update" the "Model" (*AuthorizeEdm.edmx* file) in the project.
+* Return to the Project solution (*AuthorizeDal* project), then "update" the "Model" (*AuthorizeEdm.edmx* file) in the project.

-* Finally, export the database to script file, overwriting the current file.
+* Export the database to script file, overwriting the current file.